 3) Dan Marino, Miami Dolphins

-Dan Marino ended up leading the Dolphins to the Super Bowl in just his second season in 1984 after he passed for an incredible 5,084 yards and 48 touchdown passes.
-In spite of the Dolphins 38 – 16 loss to the San Francisco 49ers, most assumed that this was a minor setback and that Marino would have many more opportunities in the Super Bowl, but that was not the case.
+Dan Marino led the Dolphins to the Super Bowl in just his second season in 1984 after he passed for an incredible 5,084 yards and 48 touchdown passes.
+Despite the Dolphins 38 – 16 loss to the San Francisco 49ers, most assumed that this was a minor setback and that Marino would have many more opportunities in the Super Bowl, but that was not the case.
 Marino will probably go down as the greatest QB to never win a Super Bowl.

 2) John Elway, Denver Broncos

 Elway led the Broncos to the Super Bowl in 1986 and 1987.
 For his efforts in 1987, Elway was also named the NFL’s Most Valuable Player.
 That season saw him pass for over 3,300 yards, although he had more interceptions than touchdown passes.
 Although Elway was best known for his late-game heroics, probably the most remembered drive of his career was in the 1986 AFC Title game where he drove the Broncos 98 yards as time ran out to tie the game and force overtime in a game the Broncos would eventually win.
 In the end, I have Elway over Marino because Elway was better in the clutch, and he got three teams in the 80’s to the Super Bowl that not many could have got that far.